scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_misc_attacks.md

     Can domains from one domain interfere with cookies for another?
 What if they are set "globally"?
 Would a SOP still apply to the cookie?

+  Refer
+      If sensitive information is kept in the URL, it can be easily seen in the referer header if a link is followed.
+          What about a person on a website with a sensitive URL and then they click on an ad link, this information can be leaked to the ad's server.
+              Implications for HTTPS?
+I believe that it is obfuscated from view in this context.